gabr0236/Wheel-of-Fortune/README.md

 11. The game is won when all the letters have been found and the user still has a life.
 12. The game is lost when the user has no lives left and the word has not been found.
 13. A user starts with 5 “lives”.

-## Requirements
-* FR_1  - The game rules listed should be implemented.
-* FR_2  - The game should be able to be played again when finished.
-* NFR_1 - The application should have a single activity and use fragments.
-* NFR_2 - The application should use the Navigation Component.
-* NFR_3 - Android architecture guidelines should be followed.
-* NFR_4 - There should be at least three screens: e.g. word guessing, game won, game lost.
-* NFR_5 - The hidden word/phrase should be displayed using a recyclerview.
-* NFR_6 - Version control (GitHub or GitLab) should be used.
-(Access should be given to Ian and the teaching assistants - usernames will be provided later.)
-* NFR_7 - The app name should start with the student number.
-* NFR_8 - The minSdkVersion should be 24

 ## Get Started
 To get started, simply run the app.
 Sometimes a rebuild/clean/invalidate cache is required before running the app.